Techtonica/curriculum/professionalism/professionalism.md

 - [Top 10 Tips for Early Career Professionals (video)](https://www.youtube.com/watch?v=bx6HTcQ8i2U)

 ### Lesson
+The slides and video walkthrough follow along with this lesson.
+Be sure to view the rest of the materials section as well.
-- What is professionalism in Workplace<br>
+- What is professionalism in Workplace?

      - Behave Professionally
           - Professional behaviour include the quality of work (skills) and the ability to communicate effectively with     managers,teammates and clients
           - How they maintain their reputation and trust in colleagues
           - How they are regarded in the industry by others tells about their professional behaviour

     - Speak Professionally
           - Don't use swear words and foul language at workplace
           - Think before you speak, someone maybe offended by something which you think is funny
           - Communicate with your colleagues with the language which is primary of your workplace

-     - Dress-Up Professionally
+     - Dress Professionally
           - No Profanity / insensitive language/images on clothes
           - Pants should neither be tight not baggy and should not be ripped, regardless if they are in fashioin
           - Clothes should be free from stains and wrinkles and having matching socks